 BUILD READING LITERACY WITH READING STRATEGIES

 While it’s important to promote independent reading, it’s even more important for School Librarians to employ reading comprehension strategies—predicting, making connections, questioning, annotating, inferring, organizing, and summarizing—during library lessons that involve reading.

 I’ve written about my love for graphic organizers.
 They organize critical content and students learn to identify text structures by the type of graphic organizer used: classification, compare/contrast, order/sequence, cause/effect, and problem/solution.

 For a set of these text structure organizers

 Cult of Pedagogy’s Graphic Organizer MultiPack.

 Summarizing is the most frequently missed type of question on standardized reading tests.
 It’s a strategy that students desperately need help with and we School Librarians can do that.
-I use last year’s student magazines and a guided worksheet for an introductory lesson on summarizing informational text.
+I use the prior year’s student magazines and a guided worksheet for an introductory lesson on summarizing informational text.
 Join my email group to gain access to the worksheet and many other great products!